marijazafirovska/Black-Friday-Sales-Prediction/README.md

 ## Results Evaluation

-•	The column 'Purchase_pred' was merged to the original data in order actual vs predicted values to be analyzed.
+•	The column 'Purchase_pred' was merged to the original data in order the actual vs predicted values to be analyzed.

-• As expected, according to the model precision that was reached (0,73%), the distribution of actual vs predicted Purchase are partially overlapped.
-But the good thing is that the predicted distribution matches picks of the actual distribution.
+• As expected, according to the model precision that was reached (0,73), the distribution of actual vs predicted Purchase are partially overlapped.
+But the good thing is that the predicted distribution matches the picks of the actual distribution.

 • Similarly, same match of the picks is visible on the plots with the separated Product_Category_1 prediction, except for the subcategories with less data.

+## Limitation of the model

+For development of the model, only data from the month before Black Friday was provided.
+However, it is considered that it would be more relevant if the model was trained with historical data from the previous years’ Black Fridays. Оne of the reasons for the previous is the fact that usually, buyers in the period before Black Friday refrain from buying products for which they expect promotions during Black Friday.

+Additionally, the analysis showed that the correlation between the demographic features of the clients and the target variable is very low.
+On the other hand, their product category preferences had high correlation with the target variable.
+Consequently, the used data set (only from one month) had limited learning possibilities.